trevorcanham/dCoupST/readme.md

 # dCoupST

 ## Standalone Application
+MATLAB users can simply run the standalone application by downloading the repository and running `dCoupSTplus.mlapp`.
 To install the standalone application, first download the MATLAB Runtime library (R2021a v9.10) for your operating system [here](https://www.mathworks.com/products/compiler/mcr/index.html), and run the program from the directory corresponding with your OS with the following commands:

 MacOS/Linux >>